Skip to content

 Documents to gather

-- Proof of Missouri address, such as a lease, bill, shelter letter, or other official mail.
+• Proof of Missouri address, such as a lease, bill, shelter letter, or official mail.

-- Pregnancy due date, if pregnant.
-Do not delay your application while waiting for a doctor note.
+• Pregnancy due date, if pregnant.
+Do not delay the application while waiting for a doctor note.

-- Immigration papers only for people applying for coverage.
-Ask the office how non-applicant household members are treated.
+• Immigration papers only for people applying for coverage.
+Ask how non-applicant household members are treated.

 If Medicaid is not enough or you are not approved